Environmental justice and coal mining in Appalachia: Advocacy groups

 The study of justice has often been defined by the theories of John Rawls.
-Justice theory has focused on the principles by the which to distribute goods in a society.
+Justice theory has focused on the principles by which to distribute goods in a society.
 The defining arguments of the environmental justice movement were about patterns that violated some of these distributive principles of justice theory.
-Several contemporary scholars have developed theories of justice that are broader then the distributional theory of justice.
+Several contemporary scholars have developed theories of justice that are broader than the distributional theory of justice.

 The study of justice theory, as applied to the environmental justice, has primarily focused on "maldistribution".
-In other words, this area of study has concentrated on the fact that poor communities, indigenous communities and communities of color are often disproportionately impacted by environmentally-related negative externalities and receive less environmental protection.
+In other words, this area of study has concentrated on the fact that poor communities, indigenous communities, and communities of color are often disproportionately impacted by environmentally-related negative externalities and receive less environmental protection.

 Environmental justice has been identified by scholars as a movement that acknowledged the disproportionate effects of environmental damage and toxic contamination on the poor and people of color.
 It has also been noted that the race and class of the parties effects the community's chances of success in enacting reforms.
 Environmental justice groups were community grassroots organizations that combined environmentalism with issues of race a class equality.
 These groups organized in opposition to the disproportionate threat mountain communities faced from health hazards like acid mine drainage.

 Save Our Cumberland Mountains

 Save Our Cumberland Mountains (SOCM, pronounced "sock 'em") was founded when thirteen residents of the Tennessee coalfields petitioned their state government to make coal landholders pay a fair share of taxes.
-SOCM later grew into one of most significant community organizations in the region and went on to lead a major legislative campaign against employers who replaced their permanent employees with long-term temporary workers.
+SOCM later grew into one of the most significant community organizations in the region and went on to lead a major legislative campaign against employers who replaced their permanent employees with long-term temporary workers.

 J.W.
 Bradley was the president of SOCM for its first five years.
 He had worked in the deep mines and was outspoken about what he called the "evils of strip mining."
 He believed in using litigation to pursue reform.
 In 1974, SOCM established the East Tennessee Research Corporation as a public interest law firm.
 By 1976, SOCM was trying to ban strip mining and targeting individual strip mining operations.

 An attorney who worked with SOCM in the 1970s has written that very few people of color were involved with SOCM in the early years.
 He highlights the importance of regional organizations like the Highlander Research and Education Center that "seek to bring together diverse communities to share their knowledge about the inner dynamics of environmental justice issues".